 It feels like we’re in an era of burnout.
-In the last decade, the world has only got more stressful with the rise of social media and the amplification of our “always-on” culture.
-And now with Covid in the mix too, it’s a recipe for sheer exhaustion.
+In the last decade, the world has only become more stressful with the rise of social media and the amplification of our “always-on” culture.
+And with Covid in the mix too, it’s been a recipe for sheer exhaustion.

 I had a bad burnout back in 2018, just before leaving my full-time job to never go back (you can read about this in my book, Mountain Song).